 NOx emissions increased by 8% over the WESTAR-WRAP region based on integration of operator survey data into the inventory (see Table 2-12).
-Hydraulic fracturing engine emissions accounted for 47% of NOx emission increases.
+Hydraulic fracturing engine emissions accounted for 54% of NOx emission increases.
 Operator surveys indicated the use of pump engine arrays with more engines and more operational hours than previous inventories.
-Emissions from artificial lift engines accounted for 38% of NOx emissions increases.
+Emissions from artificial lift engines accounted for 33% of NOx emissions increases.
 Operator surveys indicated the use of artificial life engines with higher rated power than assumed in previous inventories.
 Emissions from drill rig emissions accounted for close to 100% of NOx emission decreases as a result of lower overall combined activity in horsepower-hours relative to previous inventories.
+VOC emissions decreased by 24% over the WESTAR-WRAP region based on integration of operator survey data into the inventory.
+VOC emission increases were small compared to VOC emission decreases.
+Emissions from oil tanks accounted for close to 100% of VOC emission decreases as a results of higher emission control prevalence.